FALL 2021: PARKING PERMITS ARE NOT REQUIRED AND PARKING PERMIT ENFORCEMENT WILL NOT OCCUR.

-- Not plainly displayed so that it can be read from outside the vehicle.
+- Not plainly displayed so that it can be read from outside the vehicle,

-- Not affixed to the lower left-hand side of the windshield.
+- Not affixed to the lower left-hand side of the windshield,

-- Altered in any manner.
+- Altered in any manner, and

 - Issued for a semester other than the one in progress.